HOOLIGANISM

 By Sujith Silva and Lawrence Heyn

 “A violent young troublemaker, typically one of a gang”.
-This is how the Oxford Dictionary defines a hooligan and attributes it to perhaps from the surname of a fictional rowdy Irish family in a music-hall song of the 1890s.
+This is how the Oxford Dictionary defines a hooligan and attributes it to perhaps the surname of a fictional rowdy Irish family in a music-hall song of the 1890s.
 This evolved into “hooliganism”, and many English newspapers of that era started to use it to describe the misbehaving youth gangs when reporting their heinous crimes on the streets of London.

 Much later the terms hooliganism and hooligans found a permanent place not only in the English vocabulary but with English football.
 A hooligan is described as “A violent troublemaker whose behaviour is associated with or motivated by their support of a soccer team.”

 With the passing of time, hooliganism is not a malady in just English football but a universal problem afflicting sport and society in general.
-Sri Lanka has had its share of hooliganism manifesting itself most prominently in school sport.
-We, at Quadrangle, feel the time is ripe to address this growing problem and offer some solutions and encourage our schools and sporting institutions to take a firm stand in dealing with bad crowd behavior.
+Sri Lanka has had its share of hooliganism manifesting itself most prominently in school sports.
+We, at Quadrangle, feel the time is ripe to address this growing problem and offer some solutions and encourage our schools and sporting institutions to take a firm stand in dealing with bad crowd behaviour.

 Sri Lankans love their sport and when it comes to their alma mater their loyalties and passion overflow.
-This tends to spill over into the playing fields and most of the time ends up in causing disturbance to the game, a nuisance to players and an embarrassment to their institutions.
-Though not that aggressive or violent as English Football hooligans, some of our sports fans, especially those who come from some of the leading schools, are trying to emulate them with aggressive and abusive behaviour when supporting their teams.
+This tends to spill over into the playing fields and most of the time ends up causing disturbance to the game, a nuisance to players and an embarrassment to their institutions.
+Though not as aggressive or violent as English Football hooligans, some of our sports fans, especially those who come from some of the leading schools, are trying to emulate them with aggressive and abusive behaviour when supporting their teams.
 This is seen in so many ways – abuse of an umpire or referee, or provoking opposing teams and their supporters.

 This is more prevalent among boys’ schools.
 Largely, some of the “‘Old Boys” or past pupils are responsible for instigating violence on sports fields or at least setting bad examples for the younger ones.
-At the same time, pushy parents who fail to understand the sport, leave alone the rules of the game, openly scream from the sidelines while abusing referees.
+At the same time, pushy parents who fail to understand the sport, let alone the rules of the game, openly scream from the sidelines while abusing referees.
 Sadly, they forget that these are schoolboys who are playing and representing their alma mater and this is just a sport be it cricket, rugger or marbles.
 The spirit of the game has gone out of the window.
-School sport has become too professional, with big investments and pride at stake, for most it is now “win at any cost”.
+School sports have become too professional, with big investments and pride at stake, for most it is now “win at any cost”.

-Sometimes school principals had taken extreme measures, such as suspending a team for an entire season or suspending the sport for few more seasons.
+Sometimes school principals take extreme measures, such as suspending a team for an entire season or suspending the sport for a few more seasons.
 These steps were taken with the best interests of the boys, the school and the game in mind.
 The actions or punishments would have left a lasting memory on many a boy and, a sound lesson learnt.
 This also enabled the teachers to inculcate the best values of sports in the minds of the students.
 The students, teachers and coaching staff were expected to conduct themselves well and uphold the spirit of the game.
-This was to promote sportsmanship, build camaraderie with opposing players and gain valuable lessons of participation and representation.
+This was to promote sportsmanship, build camaraderie with opposing players and gain valuable lessons in participation and representation.

-There had been many instances where sporty declarations made or decisions taken by captains and players on the field which lived up to the principle of playing the game in the true spirit.
+There had been many instances where sporty declarations were made or decisions taken by captains and players on the field which lived up to the principle of playing the game in the true spirit.
 There are many fine examples of this and we document some of them below:

 1928